noahsmiths/orientation/docker/0_docker.md

 ### 5. Run it.
 Wait, I thought containers ran, not images!
 Why is this included in our Dockerfile?

-You're correct!
+You're right!
 Images themselves don't run, they're run by containers.
 However, when we tell create a container to run an image, it needs to know *what to run*.
 That's what we're going to specify here.
 The Dockerfile instruction for this is called `CMD` for "command", and it'll be the first thing the container runs when we create it.
 As such, **there can only be one `CMD` instruction in a Dockerfile**.

 Syntatically, it's just like the `RUN` instruction, so just as we'd run our program with `node index.js` on our computer, we'll specify the same in the Dockerfile.